{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • Jesus’ crown of thorns was symbolic of this curse

-• Thorns are also defined as a hedge of protection.
+• (Hebrew “Thorns” are also defined as a hedge of protection and thus a blessing.
+Job 1:10)

 • Esau/Edom is the same name as Adam